 A breadboard allows the input of a DC current using the channels in the left and right sides of the board.
 Current on these channels conducts vertically.
 The rows on the inside of the breadboard allow current to follow horizontally.
 Here’s what the back of a breadboard looks like – remember that each length of metal functions as a wire:

-I reviewed several YouTube tutorials, which covered basic breadboarding – and this is the best:
+I reviewed several YouTube tutorials, which covered basic breadboarding – and the video below, by Ian Buckley, is one of my favorites:

 Soldering irons run the gamut from expensive to cheap – I recommend this iron.
 Although you can prototype circuits on a breadboard, you will need some soldering skills to do much else.